KhronosGroup/Vulkan-ValidationLayers/docs/gpu_validation.md

   counted towards the maximum number of allocations allowed by a device.
   This could lead to an early allocation failure that is not accompanied by a validation error.

-  This shortcoming is left unaddressed in this implementation because it is anticipated that a later implementation of GPU-Assisted Validation will have less of a need to allocate these tracked resources and it therefore becomes less of an issue.
+  This shortcoming is left as not addressed in this implementation because it is anticipated that a later implementation of GPU-Assisted Validation using the `VK_EXT_buffer_device_address` extension will have less of a need to allocate these tracked resources and it therefore becomes less of an issue.

 ### Code Structure and Relationship to the Core Validation Layer